rpmessner/message_queue/README.md

 Required arguments for the endpoint are `queue` and `message`.
 One messsage per each queue will be printed per second.

 The `test.sh` file will send multiple requests.

+The `ets` branch uses an ets table for enqueuing requests freeing up the genserver thread to exclusively handle processing requests